Baptism at Colonial

 Baptizing Teens or Adults

 A one-on-one meeting with a member of the pastoral staff is required for teen or adult baptism.
 It is a time to discuss your Christian faith and what baptism means as well as an opportunity to explore the relationship between the one seeking baptism, Colonial Church, and God.

-For more information please contact Kristin Johnson, Administrative Assistant.
+For more information please contact any staff member.